Republic of India

 In recent decades, human encroachment has posed a threat to India’s wildlife; in response, the system of national parks and protected areas, first established in 1935, was substantially expanded.
-In 1972, India enacted the Wildlife Protection Act and Project Tiger to safeguard crucial habitat; further federal protections were promulgated in the 1980s.
+In 1972, India enacted the Wildlife Protection Act and Project Tiger to safeguard crucial habitats; further federal protections were promulgated in the 1980s.
 Along with over 500 wildlife sanctuaries, India now hosts 14 biosphere reserves, four of which are part of the World Network of Biosphere Reserves; 25 wetlands are registered under the Ramsar Convention.

 For most of its democratic history, India adhered to a quasi-socialist approach, with strict government control over private sector participation, foreign trade, and foreign direct investment.
 However, since 1991, India has gradually opened up its markets through economic reforms by reducing government controls on foreign trade and investment.
 Forex reserves have risen from US$5.8 billion in March 1991 to US$177 billion in January 2007.
 A high level of foreign reserves acts as a cushion against external shocks.
 The privatization of publicly-owned industries and the opening of certain sectors to private and foreign participation has continued amid political debate.

 Last year exports stood at US$112 billion and imports were around US$187.9 billion.
 Textiles, Jewellery, Engineering goods, and software are major export commodities.
 Crude oil, machinery, fertilizers, and chemicals are major import commodities.
 India’s most important trading partners are the United States, the European Union, Japan, China, and the United Arab Emirates.
 More recently, India has capitalized on its large pool of educated, English-speaking people to become an important outsourcing destination for multinational corporations.
 India has also become a major exporter of software as well as financial, research, and technology services.
 India’s software exports are growing at the rate of 30-35% per year.

 With an estimated population of 1.1 billion, India is the world’s second-most populous country.
 Almost 70% of Indians reside in rural areas, although in recent decades migration to larger cities has led to the exponential rise in the urban population.
 India’s largest urban agglomerations are Mumbai, Pune, Kolkata, Delhi, Chennai, Bangalore, and Hyderabad.